CODICI-BV/hs-code-advisor/README.md

-# hs-code-generator
+# hs-code-advisor
-This repository contains sample code for usage of the HS-code generator by CODICI, https://www.codi.ci/
+This repository contains sample code for usage of the HS-code advisor by CODICI, https://codi.ci/

 The sample codes in different languages are there to get you started and by no means complete code.